 Salon is a Champagne that breaks the rules.
-Almost all Champagne is blended from different vineyards in different villages – Salon uses only grapes from the village of Mesnil along the Côte de Blancs.
-All other Champagne houses produce both non-vintage and vintage wines – Salon produces nothing other than vintage.
-And
+Almost all Champagne is blended from different vineyards in different villages, but this one uses only Chardonnay grapes from the village of Mesnil along the Côte de Blancs.
+The wines of Mesnil are marked by high acidity, and none more so than Salon.

 After his death in 1943, Salon’s niece inherited the property and it passed through various hands until it was sold to Laurent-Perrier in 1988.
-Despite these changes, quality at Salon remained high.
+Despite these changes, quality remained high.
 Under the stewardship of Laurent-Perrier, quality has been immaculate, and those charged with running the property are dedicated to improving it yet further.

 Even in the rarefied world of Champagne’s prestige cuvées, Salon remains a curiosity.
 No more than 60,000 bottles are produced in any single vintage, so by Champagne standards it is rare, and costly.
-Despite its high price, it is hard to imagine accountants looking kindly on Salon and it’s fair to assume it is made to add lustre to the reputation of its proprietor.
+Despite its high price, it is hard to imagine accountants looking kindly on it and it’s fair to assume it is made to add lustre to the reputation of its proprietor.

 There was no dosage, so the wines had to be drunk in their purest state, without any softening addition of sugar.
 They were magnificent, and, as the dinner progressed, I ceased to think of Salon as a Champagne as it gradually took on the vinous majesty of a grand cru Burgundy.
 The bubbles seemed incidental and the intensity of the fruit took centre stage.

 To produce Salon is an act of courage, since by definition it is never subjected to the art of the blender.
 What comes in from the vineyards and passes through the presses is Salon – nothing can be added.
 Since the 1970s, the wine has been fermented in steel.
 There is no malolactic fermentation and no use of reserve wines.
 The dosage never exceeds 8g to ensure the typicity of Salon is not masked by sugar.